Rail transport modelling

 Z scale (1:220) scene of a 2-6-0 steam locomotive being turned.
 A scratch-built Russell snow plow is parked on a stub (Val Ease Central Railroad).

 Railway modelling (British English) or model railroading (US and Canada) is a hobby in which rail transport systems are modelled at a reduced scale.

-The scale models include locomotives, rolling stock, streetcars, tracks, signalling, cranes, and landscapes including: countryside, roads, bridges, buildings, vehicles, harbors, urban landscape, model figures, lights, and features such as rivers, hills, tunnels, and canyons.

-The earliest model railways were the 'carpet railways' in the 1840s.
-The first documented model railway was the Railway of the Prince Imperial (French: Chemin de fer du Prince Impérial) built in 1859 by Emperor Napoleon III for his then 3-year-old son, also Napoleon, in the grounds of the Château de Saint-Cloud in Paris.
+The earliest model railways were the carpet railways in the 1840s.
+The first documented model railway was the Railway of the Prince Imperial (French: Chemin de fer du Prince Impérial), built in 1859 by Emperor Napoleon III for his then three-year-old son, also Napoleon, in the grounds of the Château de Saint-Cloud in Paris.
 It was powered by clockwork and ran in a figure-of-eight.
-Electric trains appeared around the start of the 20th century, but these were crude likenesses.
-Model trains today are more realistic, in addition to being much more technologically advanced.
-Today modellers create model railway layouts, often recreating real locations and periods throughout history.

 The world's oldest working model railway is a model designed to train signalmen on the Lancashire and Yorkshire Railway.
-It is located in the National Railway Museum, York, England and dates back to 1912.
-It remained in use until 1995.
+It is located in the National Railway Museum, in York, England, and dates back to 1912; it remained in use until 1995.
 The model was built as a training exercise by apprentices of the company's Horwich Works and supplied with rolling stock by Bassett-Lowke.